-- As of June 17, fully vaccinated travelers coming from the United States (as well as minor children under 17 accompanied by a fully vaccinated parent or guardian) can enter France with proof of vaccination and a sworn statement they do not have symptoms of COVID-19 nor contact with someone with a confirmed case of COVID-19.
+- As of October 27, fully vaccinated travelers coming from the United States (as well as minor children under 11 accompanied by a fully vaccinated parent or guardian) can enter France with proof of vaccination and a sworn statement they do not have symptoms of COVID-19 nor contact with someone with a confirmed case of COVID-19.
 Currently only the Pfizer, Moderna, AstraZeneca, and Johnson & Johnson vaccines are accepted.
 Full vaccination occurs two weeks after the second dose of the Pfizer, Moderna, or AstraZeneca vaccine, and four weeks after the single dose of Johnson & Johnson.
-No pre-departure COVID test or quarantine is required.
-NOTE: At this time, we do not have official information from the French government, but the French Consulate General in Washington, D.C. said in a tweet that the CDC card is acceptable evidence of vaccination for entry into France.
+No pre-departure COVID test or quarantine is required. .

 3. Costa Rica